servian/TechChallengeApp/doc/readme.md

 ![architecture](images/architecture.png)

 The application itself is a React based single page application (SPA) with an API backend and a postgres database used for data persistence.
 It's been designed to be completely stateless and will deploy into most types of environments, be it container based or VM based.

-## Deploying into the cloud - scaffolds

-The scaffolding folder contains some base infrastructure that can be used to help deploying the solution.
-It will provide a base layer that can be expected to normally be already set up before an application deployment will be started.

-Currently there is an AWS three layer network solution available.
-Details can be found in the [readme](scaffolds/aws/cfn/readme.md) in the scaffolding folder.
-This contains all the information required to deploy the scaffold.

 ## Build from source